brookescarlett/yalof-lecturenotes-intro-to-the-dom/readme.md

   * You can look up the element in the prototype chain to know what methods are available to each node (or the constructor)
     * `NODE._proto_` or `console.dir(NODE)`

-### BOM
-* Everything that has to do with the Browser that's not related exactly to the DOM.
-The things that we can access about the Browser in our code
-* Whenever we type window in the console, it returns everything that we can do in the Browser as well as everything that we can do in the DOM
-* Examples:
-  * `console` object
-  * `navigator` object
-  * `location` object
-  * `history` object
-  * `localStorage` object
-  * timers

 ### Read
 * Traversing the DOM
   * Selectors are part of the element class; we can use them on any element